 - Presentation - An elusive quest?
 25 years of search for the right farming model in post-Soviet Central Asia

-Prof Dr Martin Petrick gave a seminar talk at the Virtual Seminar Series on Applied Economics and Policy Analysis in Central Asia hosted by, and
+Prof Dr Martin Petrick gave a seminar talk at the Virtual Seminar Series on Applied Economics and Policy Analysis in Central Asia hosted by, the and the

 Further information on the seminar series:.